cubes-doo/laravel-skeleton-basic/README.md

 sudo docker/docker-console.sh
 ```

-to enter the docker container's shell, and then inside it run:
+to enter the docker container's shell, and then inside it, run:

 ```
 composer install